FAITH VS. SCIENCE

 By the way, inside Live Free we have a free course available by Dr. Doug called The Clean Course.
 Make sure you check it out!

-By the way, if you enjoyed this post, sign up for our newsletter to get content like this sent directly to your inbox once per week with no strings attached.
+If you enjoyed this post, sign up for our newsletter to get content like this sent directly to your inbox once per week with no strings attached.

 Are you with us?
 Join the movement!